vectorgrp/vector-vscode-vcast/README.md

 ### Editing a Coded Test

-To edit a coded test, double click on the test name to open the test in the source editor.
-To allow Intellisense editing to work properly for a coded test file, you must add an include path to the c_cpp_properties.json file for the workspace that points to the location of the vUnit.h header file that is distributed with VectorCAST.
+Coded test files require an include like this: #include <vunit/vunit.h> so for IntelliSense editing to work nicely for coded test files, you must add an include path to for this file to your workspace.
+IntelliSense include paths can most easily be added to the approrpritate c_cpp_properties.json file.

-When you enable the VectorCAST test explorer, it will check for the existence of the correct include path and prompt you to add it if it is not found.
+If you enable the VectorCAST test explorer and configure it with a VectorCAST version that supports coded testing, the extension will check for the existence of the correct include path and prompt you to add it if it is not found.

+You can create a new c_cpp_properties file, by using the: 'C/C++: Edit Configurations (JSON)' command, and can easily add the required include path, by right clicking on a new or existing file, and choosing: "VectorCAST: Add Coded Test Include Path"

 Here is an example a c_cpp_properties.json file with the vUnit include path added:

 ```
 {